scottgroup/coco/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+CoCo is supported on Linux (Ubuntu, Fedora, CentOS).

 ### **Prerequisites**